mczul/demo-due-config/backend/README.md

 * a configuration entry consists of a configuration key value pair with all of its meta data
 * if no configuration entry could be found, a null value will be returned as the configuration value

+# TODOs

+* Find a way to register integration tests annotated with @IntegrationTest with surefire (exclusion) / failsafe (inclusion)